Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

 \textit{Extremely relativistic TDEs}

-When the stellar orbital periastron $R_p$ is very close to the BH, i.e., $<~ 6\, R_g$, the strong GR effect causes the orbital dynamics of the stellar debris dramatically different from that in ordinary TDEs, thus rendering the term extremely relativistic TDEs (eTDEs).
-Such regime dominates those TDEs with BH mass in the range of $10^7 - 10^8~ M_\odot$.
-Particularly, the strong apsidal precession is so strong that the debris will wind a few times at $R_p$ around the BH, before its path extends out to large distances (see Figure \ref{fig:etde}).
+When the stellar orbital periastron $R_p$ is very close to the black hole, i.e., $<~ 6\, R_g$, the strong GR effect causes the orbital dynamics of the stellar debris dramatically different from that in ordinary TDEs, thus rendering the term extremely relativistic TDEs (eTDEs).
+Such regime dominates those TDEs with black hole mass in the range of $10^7 - 10^8~ M_\odot$.
+Particularly, the strong apsidal precession is so strong that the debris will wind a few times at $R_p$ around the black hole, before its path extends out to large distances ~\cite{Ryu2023}.
 Internal shocks occur within the wound debris stream, dissipating energy, and followed by the accretion of the compact, circularized flow, as was shown by simulation in \cite{Ryu2023}.

 Consequently, eTDEs are predicted to have an X-ray light curve that rises rapidly (within hours) to about the Eddington level, and maintains at $L_{\rm Edd}$ for weeks to a year, during which fast and significant variabilities are expected. eXTP has the potential to detect such a new type of transient.